Description

 MCC uses the most recent data point in the past six years

-MCC draws upon data from UNESCO’s Institute of Statistics as its exclusive source of data.
-Specifically, MCC uses the indicator named “Completion rate, lower secondary education, female (%)” which is included in SDG 4.1.2.
-MCC uses the observed data instead of the modelled data.
-To receive an FY25 score, countries must have a UNESCO value on “Completion rate, lower secondary education, female (%)” from 2018 or later.
-MCC uses the most recent year available that is, MCC uses the most recent data from the past six years.
-If a country does not have UNESCO data at any point from 2018 or later, it does not receive an FY25 score.
-As better data become available, UNESCO makes backward revisions to its historical data.
-MCC uses the observed data not the modelled data from UNESCO.
+MCC uses the indicator named “Completion rate, lower secondary education, female (%)” from the World Bank’s databank, as noted above.61 MCC uses the observed data instead of the modelled data.
+To receive an FY26 score, countries must have a value on “Completion rate, lower secondary education, female (%)” from 2019 or later.62 MCC uses the most recent year available; that is, MCC uses the most recent data from the past six years.
+If a country does not have data at any point from 2019 or later, it does not receive an FY26 score.
+As better data become available, backward revisions to historical data are made by the indicator institution.
+MCC uses the observed data not the modelled data.